cmkobel/CompareM2/README.md

 #### 1) Download binary and install launcher environment

 Then download the assemblycomparator2 pipeline binary and set up an alias in your profile (.bashrc on most linux distributions).
-Recommended installation directory is in your home directory (\~).
+Proposed installation directory is in your home directory (\~).

 ```bash
 cd ~